paulnta/github-issues-viewer/README.md

 See the application running live at https://github-issues-demo.firebaseapp.com and the demo of the storybook at https://paulnta.github.io/github-issues-viewer

-Check [this commit](https://github.com/heig-vd-tweb/react-apollo-starter/commit/728251583d5ce06840939b33aa1c3f1d29b000d2?diff=split) to see what changes were needed to make this work !

 You might be interested to go through this tutorial ([React apollo - Getting started](https://www.howtographql.com/react-apollo/1-getting-started/)) for a step-by-step guide.

 ## Running the app

-1. Copy `.env.example` into a file called `.env.example`, and replace `xxx` with your Github's personal access token.
+1. Copy `.env.example` into a file called `.env`, and set `REACT_APP_GITHUB_TOKEN` env variable with your Github's personal access token.
 You can generate one from the [developer settings](https://github.com/settings/tokens).

 2. Run `npm install` to install all the project dependencies